-Rebecca ShapassFirst-Year MFA Candidate
+Rebecca ShapassThird-Year MFA Candidate

 In 2018-19, Rebecca was a part of Smack Mellon’s Artist Studio Program where she was also a NY Community Trust Van Lier Fellow.
 Previously, she has been a resident at NURTUREart (Brooklyn, NY), Signal Culture (Owego, NY), and Crosstown Arts (Memphis, TN).